captdam/DrawingTitleblock/README.md

 Following can be one or more elements.
 Elements can be:

-Note: origin is at lower-left corner (before rotation).
+Note: Origin is at lower-left corner (before rotation).

 ### Text
 Starting with the text symbol ‘T’ means Text.
 Following are parameters for x-y position, text height, line height (all in inches), RGBA color (0.0 to 1.0), rotation (in degrees) and the text to write. “\n” in text will make a new line.